Labradorite Properties, Meaning, Facts and Photos

 Labradorite Geological Properties

-Labradorite is a fascinating mineral especially when polished.
-Although some stones may initially look uninteresting, with the interaction of light they can become quite spectacular.
+Labradorite can be a fascinating stone, especially when polished.
+Although some material can initially look uninteresting, with the interaction of light it can become quite spectacular.

-The finest grade stones exhibit vivid flashes of blue or green colour.
-Reds, yellows and greys can also sometimes be seen.
+The finest grade labradorite exhibits vivid flashes of blue or green.
+Red, yellow and grey can also sometimes be seen.

-Labradorite crystals are well known for being iridescent.
-For this reason the term labradorescence was coined to describe this optical phenomenon.
+Labradorite is known for being iridescent so the word 'labradorescence' was coined to describe this optical phenomenon.

-Alternative words used to describe similar effects in other stones include aventurescence for aventurine, adularescence for moonstone and schiller which is used for labradorite, moonstone and sunstone.
+Alternative words to describe similar effects in other stones include aventurescence for aventurine, adularescence for moonstone, and schiller which is used for moonstone and sunstone but can also be used for labradorite.

-Optical phenomena is common in rocks and minerals.
-In labradorite it's caused as light is scattered and reflected from beneath the surface of the stone.
-Effects can be pretty impressive but capturing colours and sheen in a photograph can be a challenge.
+Optical phenomena are common in rocks and minerals.
+In labradorite, labradorescence is caused as light is scattered and reflected from beneath the surface of the stone.
+Colours can be pretty impressive, but capturing them well in a photograph is not always easy.

 Highly translucent gemstones with fantastic schiller come from southern India.
-Material suitable for faceting can be found in Mexico.
-Dark grey labradorite comes mostly from Madagascar.
+Labradorite suitable for faceting is found in Mexico, while dark grey material comes mostly from Madagascar.

-Like most feldspar minerals labradorite is relatively hard but also brittle which can make it difficult to cut.
-On Mohs scale of hardness labradorite grades 6 to 6.5.
+Like most feldspar minerals, labradorite is relatively hard but also brittle, which can make cutting difficult.
+On the Mohs scale of hardness, it grades 6 to 6.5.

-Labradorite is a stone of transformation.
-It offers protection and raises consciousness.
+Labradorite is a stone of transformation that offers protection and raises consciousness.

-When going through a significant change in the cycle of life labradorite provides strength and perseverance.
+When going through a significant change in life, labradorite provides strength and perseverance.

 It stimulates the third eye chakra, enhances psychic ability, sharpens intuition and acts as a reflective shield to protect the aura from unwanted energy.

-Labradorite promotes holistic healing on multiple levels taking into consideration the physical, emotional, mental and spiritual aspects of life.
+Labradorite promotes holistic healing on multiple levels, taking into account the physical, emotional, mental and spiritual aspects of life.

 It addresses imbalances and restores optimal energy flow.
-It has a soothing effect which can help with anxiety and emotional turmoil.
-It promotes stability, resilience and a sense of peace and contentment.
+Its soothing effect can help with anxiety and emotional turmoil.
+It promotes stability, resilience, and a sense of peace and contentment.

 The iridescent properties of labradorite spark creativity, enhance imagination and inspire new ideas and artistic expression.
 It can be used to encourage a flow of inspiration and help overcome creative blocks.